OUR FACULTY

 • Anastasia Kappanadze

-Anastasia Kappanadze collaborated in the founding of the St. Tikhon’s Music Program in 2021 and currently serves as the Music Residency Director.
-Additionally, she teaches a course on the Order of Services and directs the monastery’s Mixed Choir.
-In the past decade, she taught music in various New York schools, directed an OCA parish choir while assisting in parishes of different jurisdictions, and performed with several choral groups in the Northeast.
+Anastasia Kappanadze collaborated in the founding of the St. Tikhon’s Music Program in 2021.
+She currently teaches a course on the Order of Services and directs the monastery’s Mixed Choir.
+In the past decade, she has taught music in various New York schools, directed an OCA parish choir while assisting in parishes of different jurisdictions, and performed with several choral groups in the Northeast.
 Anastasia is particularly interested in the training of current and future generations of Orthodox church musicians in North America.
 Since starting work at St. Tikhon’s Monastery, she has directed the Women’s Choir and taught liturgical music for St. Tikhon’s Orthodox Theological Seminary.
 She also offers private classes in musicianship to seminary wives and Church Slavonic to seminarians.
 Outside of St. Tikhon’s, Anastasia is part of the faculty in ROCOR’s Synodal School of Liturgical Music and OCA’s online music classes.

 Education —

-M.A.T. in Applied Music and Music Teaching, Lehman College, 2019
+M.A.T. in Applied Music and Music Teaching, Lehman College

-M.M. in Conducting, Bard College Conservatory of Music, 2015
+M.M. in Conducting, Bard College Conservatory of Music

 Education —